fiftysevendegreesofrad/sdna_open/docs/sphinx/source/installation_usage.rst

 9. When Autocad is restarted, the sDNA application will be loaded.

+sDNA for Autocad processes networks of polylines using the coincident endpoint connectivity rule (see network preparation chapter for more details on this).
+Networks using an intersection-is-connectivity rule can be converted using the **sdnaconvertunlinks** tool.
+This will take a mixture of polylines and polygons as input, and automatically breaks all polylines where they intersect (unless the intersection falls inside a polygon, which you can use to denote brunels).

+After running sDNA Integral, you will need to use the sDNA Colour tool to display results.

 In Autocad 2010 onwards, sDNA will appear as a series of buttons on the ribbon toolbar labelled “sDNA”.
 Simply click these buttons to load the tools.